Qolore7/lost-liberty/README.md

   * The Resource Download Location box should automatically fill in `Lost Liberty\Downloads`, but you can move this folder to a different drive if are low on space
 8. Click the Go/Begin button and wait for Wabbajack to finish

-## Problems with Wabbajack

-There are a lot of different scenarios where Wabbajack will produce an error.
-I recommend re-running Wabbajack before posting anything.
-Wabbajack will continue where it left off so you won't lose any progress.

-**REMINDER:** This list does not work with non-English and non-Steam/GOG versions of the game.

-If you have any other installation issues, I may need to update the list.
-Please drop by the [Discord](https://discord.gg/VXvZWsxzEG) to report any errors!

 # Startup

-Open the installation folder and double click on the program called `ModOrganizer.exe`.
+1. Open the installation folder and double click on the program called `ModOrganizer.exe`.
+2. Select the **Fallout 3 Launcher** option from the drop-down in the top left then select **Run**
+  > If you have the GOG version of the game, you may need to add the launcher to MO2 yourself.
+You can do so by clicking the **Executables Menu** icon (the two colored gears) in the top bar of MO2, selecting the **+** then **Add from file...**
+3. The launcher should run and there should be two pop-ups about detecting your hardware and applying settings
+4. Select **Options** then select whichever preset you think is best for your PC.
+I recommend **Ultra** for most PCs, but the **High** preset will provide noticeably better performance for only a minor visual downgrade.
+  > For even further performance gains, I highly recommend disabling shadows.
+Fallout 3 does not have real-time shadows like modern games, only shadows for actors.
+These are hardly noticeable in most cases but do have an    impact on performance
+5. Set the Resolution option to your preference (The launcher usually does not set it to your monitor's max resolution)
+6. Exit out of the launcher

-Right-click on the mod in the left pane called `Fallout Anniversary Patcher` and seelct **Open in Explorer**
+7. Back in MO2, right-click on the mod in the left pane called `Fallout Anniversary Patcher` and seelct **Open in Explorer**

-Inside the opened folder, move all of the files to the game's `Root` folder (i.e. where you installed Fallout 3)
+8. Inside the opened folder, move all of the files to the game's `Root` folder (i.e. where you installed Fallout 3)

-Once the file has been moved, double-click `Patcher.exe` to run the patcher
+9. Once the file has been moved, double-click `Patcher.exe` to run the patcher

-A command prompt should show up, run for a few seconds, then read as follows:
+9. A command prompt should show up, run for a few seconds, then read as follows:

-`Patching completed successfully.
+>Patching completed successfully.
+>
-Press any key to continue . . .`
+>Press any key to continue . . .

-Exit out of the command prompt
+10.Exit out of the command prompt

-Make sure the dropdown box on the right is set to `Fallout 3` and press the Run button.
+11. Make sure the dropdown box on the right is set to `Fallout 3` and press the Run button.

-You're all set!
+12. You're all set!
 Everything is already configured by default so you can hope right into a new game!

 # Credits